Juvenile Justice Consulting & Family Advisory

 You Need Someone Who Knows It From the Inside.

-Expert guidance for juvenile detention facilities navigating compliance and for families navigating the path back home.
+Expert compliance consulting for juvenile detention facilities, and pre-hearing diversion advocacy for families with a court date on the calendar.
 35 years.
 Real experience.
 Real outcomes.

-In Good Standing Advisory provides juvenile justice consulting services including JJDPA compliance audits, staff training, and family reentry coaching.
+In Good Standing Advisory provides juvenile justice consulting services including JJDPA compliance audits, staff training, and family diversion advisory services, and pre-adjudication support.
 Serving Virginia, Maryland, North Carolina, and families nationwide.
-Certified juvenile justice consultant with expertise in probation compliance, detention standards, and youth reentry planning.
+Certified juvenile justice consultant with expertise in Virginia DJJ 6VAC35 compliance standards, detention center certification, and juvenile diversion programs.

 35+